loganmarchione/HamRadioNewbie.com/content/posts/2024/2025/02/index.md

 ## The wilderness protocol

 If you are out in the field and outside of repeater range, in order to save radio battery power (you can't leave your radio on all day), it is recommended to use what is called [the wilderness protocol](https://en.wikipedia.org/wiki/Radio_silence#Amateur_radio_Wilderness_Protocol).
-This involves announcing your presence on 146.520MHz for five minutes at the top of every third hour from 7am-7pm.
+This involves announcing your presence on 146.520 MHz for five minutes at the top of every third hour from 7am-7pm.

 * 0700am
 * 1000am